kubestash/docs/docs/guides/volumes/pvc/index.md

 Now, we are going to deploy two sample pods `demo-pod-1` and `demo-pod-2` that will mount `pod-1/data` and `pod-2/data` [subPath](https://kubernetes.io/docs/concepts/storage/volumes/#using-subpath) of the `nfs-pvc` respectively.
 Each of the pods will generate a sample file named `hello.txt` with some demo data.
 We are going to backup the entire PVC using KubeStash that contains the sample files.

-Below, is the YAML of the first pod that we are going to deploy,
+Below, is the YAML of the first `Pod` that we are going to deploy,

 ```yaml
 kind: Pod